 This type of feature is extremely useful when managing large, multi-year projects with hundreds, if not thousands, of inspections and tests to be performed each month.
 For example, if you have a project with 50+ floors, with dozens of units on each floor and each unit requiring multiple inspections, it can be quite challenging for the quality manager to verify that all inspections and tests were performed and tracked to completion.
 In the area of turnover and commissioning, large projects may require hundreds of inspections and test reports that can’t be missed.
 Best-in-class quality management software enables you to confirm that all planned inspections have been completed.

 Quality assurance in construction is about taking a proactive approach by putting systems and processes in place to prevent errors and deliver first-time quality work to your clients.
 Having good quality management software is important to achieving this goal, but you also need access to quality management experts who can help you create the systems and processes that will work for your company.
+The project team members and project managers alone do not have all the tools and knowledge necessary for the task.
 In addition to the features that allow you to implement a quality assurance plan, look for a provider that has the expertise to help you create or refine your plan.
 In many cases, this means choosing software that is dedicated solely to quality management, rather than adding on a module to an enterprise system.

-Software that has been developed by people with expertise in construction quality management will stand out because it will be designed to grow with you and provide the support you need as you grow.
-Remember, your QA/QC software should help you build a database of knowledge.
-Even if you’re not ready to use some of the more advanced quality management features, you will want them in the future.
+Just like business management, quality management is essential for construction companies.
+Software that has been developed by people with expertise in construction quality management with the aid of construction professionals for construction businesses will stand out because it will be designed to grow with you and provide the support you need as you grow.
+Remember, your QA/QC software should help you build a database of knowledge and improve your current construction process.
+Even if you're not ready to use some of the more advanced quality management features to address your quality issues, you will want them in the future.
 So start with software you can grow with.
-If you’d like to test-drive a program that has all these features, schedule a live demo with FTQ360 today.
+If you'd like to test-drive a program that has all these features and the ability to streamline your existing quality processes, schedule a live demo with FTQ360 today.